Parallel Mapper: The Design of the Algorithm

 \section{The Design of the Algorithm}

-In this section we discuss the computational details of the distributed Mapper algorithm we discussed in the previous section from the topological perspective.
+In this sectionو we discuss the computational details of the parallel Mapper algorithm that we already explained in the previous section from the topological perspective.
 Before we give our algorithm we recall quickly the reference sequential version.